What is a Data Engineer?

 Data engineers and data scientists are sometimes confused by members of the public and those without too much knowledge of the field.
 In order to avoid confusion, it is important to note that data engineers are the data professionals who prepare the big data infrastructure, which is then analyzed by data scientists.

-Data engineers help design, build, and integrate data from various sources and then write complex queries with the overall goal being to ensure the best performance of the organization’s big data ecosystem.
+Data engineers help design, build, and integrate data from various sources and then write complex queries.
+The overall goal is to ensure the best performance of the organization’s big data ecosystem.
 They also create big data warehouses that can be used for reporting or analysis by data scientists.
 In contrast to data scientists, data engineers focus more on the design and architecture and are typically not expected to know any machine learning or big data analytics.

-Data scientists, on the other hand, are individuals who apply statistics, machine learning, and analytic approaches to solve important business problems.
+On the other hand, data scientists are individuals who apply statistics, machine learning, and analytic approaches to solve important business problems.
 Their main objective is usually to help organizations turn their volumes of big data into valuable and actionable information that can be used.
-Data scientists tend to be more well-known to the public due to their customer-facing roles while data engineers deal with more of the work from behind the scenes.
+Data scientists tend to be more well-known to the public due to their customer-facing roles, while data engineers deal with more of the work from behind the scenes.

 It must be emphasized that data scientists are only as good as the data they are able to access, which highlights the importance of data engineers and their roles.
 A simple analogy of the roles of data engineers versus data scientists would be that of a race car builder compared to a race car driver.